 For this test, scores are presented on a 1,000-point scale with 1,000 being a perfect score.
 For uniformity with the Carrick generated report, Appendix B, this report used standard error as opposed to standard deviation.
 "The standard error indicates the likely range of scores if the test were given again to the same students" (Carrick 2020).
 For example, a mean score of 532±7 indicates a true score for a student will fall between 525 and 539.
+Dispositions are scored on a scare of 0-100, with 100 having the highest disposition on a particular topic.

 To align with reporting practices used to assess Critical Thinking and Quantitative Literacy, test takers who spent less than 15 minutes to complete their assessment were removed from the aggregated results.
-11 students were removed from analysis, but is included in Appendix B.
+19 students are removed from analysis, but included in Appendix B.